 The government does not provide or send strong supervisors to various examinations conducted in many countries.
 This makes it easy for the students to enter examination halls with “microchips” because they know that nobody will give them a tough time.
 If governments are serious about fighting malpractice of any form during examinations, they should make it their duty to send strong regulators during examinations in various schools across the country.

-- Challenges in Nigeria and Solutions on how to resolve them by Uzochukwu Mike
+- Uzochukwu Mike (2013), Challenges in Nigeria and Solutions on how to resolve them, Hubpages Inc, United States

 - Uzochukwu Mike (2013), Education Sector of Africa: Problems and Solutions, Hubpages Inc, United States